JordanMartinez/pure-conf-talk/slides/presentation.md

 Answer
 - Hide a lot of boilerplate with `<-`
 - Write more modular code
-- Simulate algebraric effects (Final Tagless)
+- Define interfaces and implement them (Final Tagless)

 ---